gauravraj0510/CrowdFunding-DApp/README.md

 - Create crowd funding campaigns.
 - Donate to campaigns.
-- Dashboard to view all Campaign an dtheir details.
+- Dashboard to view all Campaign and their details.

 ## Demo